 If an application is successful the applicant will be invited to attend an individual interview.
-A formal invitation will be sent by Leeds Trinity, but St Anthony's will also send details of the interview by email.
+A formal invitation will be sent by Leeds Trinity, but St Anthony's will also send details of the teaching task and group composition by email.

 Once an invitation to an individual interview has been received it is recommended that the applicant contact St Anthony's as soon as possible to confirm their availability.
 If an applicant is unable to make an interview or has decided not to pursue their application they must also inform us of this as soon as possible.